jupyterlab/jupyter-ai/docs/source/developers/index.md

 The last line of `process_message` above calls `stream_reply` in `base.py`.
 Note that a custom pending message may also be passed.
-The `stream_reply` function leverages the LCEL Runnable as shown here:
+The `stream_reply` function leverages the LCEL Runnable.
+The function takes in the input, human message, and optional pending message strings and configuration, as shown below:

 ```python
 async def stream_reply(